 200g lentil (~ ½ tin) = 1g leucine

 Leucine also allows our body to make something called HMB (beta-hydroxy- beta-methylbutyrate), let’s just call it HMB for now.
-HBM seems to especially important in preventing muscle loss as we age, which makes it a promising molecule to help maintaining muscle.
+HBM seems to especially important in preventing muscle loss as we age, which makes it a promising molecule to help maintain muscle.
 So, you might be asking “Will, you’re telling me about this miraculous thing called HMB, how do I get enough?”.
 That’s the tough bit, if you want to get it from food, you would need to eat 110 eggs a day!
 Or how about 6,000 avocados?
 Or 3.5kgs of black beans?

 Exercise